SymfonyCasts/symfony-ux/sfcasts/turbo/transitions.md

 loading class to it, to set it to a low opacity.
 You know what?
 Let's not talk about this.
 So here's the plan at various times when the old page is leaving, a new page has been added.
 We're going to add some CSS classes that allow us to cause those to fade in, fade out.
 Let's actually start with the CSS.
-Some of our assets styles add that CSS hand right up here in the body.
+Some of our `assets/styles/app.css` hand right up here in the body.
 I'm going to say that.
-I would say that I want to transition the opacity over 1000 milliseconds.
+I would say that I want to `transition: opacity 1000ms`.

 So two things about this.
 First of all, 1000 milliseconds is way too long for a transition, but it'll make this very easy for us to see while we're developing.
 Second thing is that this doesn't cause a transition to the body.
-It just says if the opacity ever changes, I want you to change the opacity gradually over one second, instead of immediately blow this, let's say body, that turbo loading and here is where we're going to set the opacity to 0.2 0.2 is probably too low of an opacity, but again, it'll make it easy for us to see this.
+It just says if the opacity ever changes, I want you to change the opacity gradually over one second, instead of immediately blow this, let's say `body.turbo-loading` and here is where we're going to set the opacity to `.2` is probably too low of an opacity, but again, it'll make it easy for us to see this.
 Now that's terrible.
 Loading class is not something that's part of turbo.
 That's something that we are going to add to cause the transition.

 All right, so let's do this.
-Go back and do assets, turbo, turbo helper dot JS.
+Go back and do `assets/turbo/turbo-helper.js`.
 And I'll in the constructor.
 Here we are.
 These are constructed with our listeners.
 I'm going to add some new event listeners down here.
 So step one is that I want to fade out the body as soon as I click a link.
-So as soon as we click a link over here, we want to add the turbo loading class to the body.
+So as soon as we click a link over here, we want to add the `turbo-loading` class to the `<body>`.
 And that will cause the old body to fade out, to do that.
-We can add a listener here, document that add event, listener to a, uh, [inaudible] turbo colon visit.
+We can add a listener here, `document.addEventListener()` to a, uh, `turbo:visit`.
 This is yet again, another event that we haven't seen before.

 This is bend is called immediately.
-After a visit starts inside of here, we're gonna say document dot body.
+After a visit starts inside of here, we're gonna say `document.body`.
 That's an easy way to get the body element.
-Then that class list that had turbo dash loading, I'll put law comment on this, the old body cool fitting up should be done to make it easy to see if this is working, go to public index that page.
-Hm let's add a little sleep for one seconds in here temporarily.
+Then `.classList.add('turbo-loading')` I'll put law comment on this, the old body cool fitting up should be done to make it easy to see if this is working, go to `public/index.php`.
+Hm let's add a little `sleep()` for one seconds in here temporarily.
 Alright, let's go refresh the page.
 This will be kind of slow then.
 Ready for it.
 Nice.
 Paige fades out.
 But then the new content shows immediately.
 We haven't added the fade in effect yet.
-Let's do that head back to Cherwell helper.
+Let's do that head back to `turbo-helper`.
 And I'm going to paste in two more listener functions, both for events.
 Let's walk through this.
-Both of these events we've seen before turbo, before render and TurboTax gender turbo before render fires right before the new body is added to the page.
-By adding the turbo dash loading class to it, we're setting its opacity 2.2 to start.
+Both of these events we've seen before `turbo:render` and `turbo:render` turbo before render fires right before the new body is added to the page.
+By adding the turbo dash loading class to it, we're setting its opacity to `.2` to start.
 We want to have it start faded out.
 Then the turbo render event is dis is triggered right after that new body is added to the page here.
-We want to remove the turbo loading class, which would set the opacity me back to one and things to be transitioned in our CSS where the opacity changes.
+We want to remove the `turbo-loading` class, which would set the opacity me back to one and things to be transitioned in our CSS where the opacity changes.
 It should change slowly over one second,